socketopp/flakyhoover/README.md

 ```Bash
 $ java -jar flakyhoover.jar <path to project> <project name>
 ```
 The following command would then produce an csv file containing all test methods that were detected as having a smell.
-The name of the file follow the following syntax: "<project name>_results.csv".
+The name of the file follow the following syntax: "project name_results.csv".

 ### Contact